 Lester Kissel Summer Grants

 Harvard College sophomores and juniors are eligible to apply for a Lester Kissel Grant in Practical Ethics to support research and writing that make contributions to the understanding of practical ethics.
-A number of grants will be awarded on a competitive basis for projects to be conducted during the summer of 2020.
+A number of grants will be awarded on a competitive basis for projects to be conducted during the summer of 2021.
 The projects may involve research for senior theses, case studies for use in courses, essays or articles for publication, or similar scholarly endeavors that explore issues in practical ethics.
-Please note that for the summer of 2020, proposals should not include research that cannot be performed in a safe manner or location.
+Please note that for the summer of 2021, proposals should not include research that cannot be performed in a safe manner or location, consistent with CDC guidelines for the activity in question.
 Proposals will not be penalized for modifications made as a result of the pandemic.

 The grant will provide the recipient with an award ranging from $500 to $3000, depending on the scope of the project and the estimated related expenses.
 Funds may be used to cover the project's expenses or, alternatively, as a stipend to enable recipients to pursue research in lieu of summer employment.